Engage in conversations across the world.

 - How can you connect your classroom to the rest of the world?

-- Introducing the tools, Skype, Twitter and blog
+- Explore these tools, Skype, Twitter and blog

-- Choose one of these that you want to try
+- Choose one or two you want to try

 - Further collaboration, comment on this post if you want to connect with another teacher at the workshop.